official apology

 Problematic forensic evidence

-• A bloody fingerprint found at the scene does not match any of the five defendants.
-The Hangzhou police could not find a match to any other suspects either at that time.
-So the police decided to continue to pursue their investigation against the five.
+• A bloody fingerprint found at the scene did not match any of the five defendants.
+The Hangzhou police could not find a match to any other suspects at that time, so they decided to pursue their investigation against the five.
 Fingerprints reportedly found on a stone, which allegedly had been used to kill a victim, were not collected.
-Other weapons, wires and knives, which were allegedly used to kill the victims, were not found by the police.
+Other weapons, wires, and knives, which were allegedly used to kill the victims, were not found by the police.

 Prosecutorial errors